Course of Studies

 Homiletics

-This course studies the manner of preparing and delivering sermons.
-It studies the acknowledged masterpieces of pulpit oratory of the seventeenth and eighteenth centuries.
+This course is a study of the basic principles and techniques of sermon preparation and sermon delivery, complimented by practical exercises.
+The student will study the manner of preparing and delivering sermons and will look into the acknowledged masterpieces of pulpit oratory of the seventeenth and eighteenth centuries.

 Textbook: Manual of Homiletics and Catechetics- Ignaz Shuech, OSB